How to Structure a Development Team

 It’s better to assign the team lead in each subteam.
-Yet, if your application development team structure isn’t too branched, it’s ok to have only one person at this position.
+Yet, if your application development team structure isn’t too branched, it’s ok to have only one person in this position.

-Once you have several development squads, you will also need a chief architect.
-This is the person who coordinates all your teams, builds consensus around architecture and design, and oversees the maintenance of the general concept.
+Once you have several development teams formed, you might also need a chief architect.
+This is the person who coordinates all your teams, builds consensus around a product’s architecture and design, and oversees the general development process from a technical point.

-Another important thing to understand is that you can freely change your teams when you need.
-I mean people, not the software development organizational structure itself (yet it may change, too).
-It can either happen occasionally (for example, if you need to review the code in another sub-team) or on a permanent basis.
-Some even say that it’s better to move people around teams regularly.
+Another important thing to understand is that you can freely restructure your software teams when you need to.
+It can either happen occasionally (for example, if you need to review the code in another sub-team) or you can change them permanently.
+Some even say that it’s better to move people between teams regularly.

-Here are some typical situations when it can be useful to reshuffle developers and change your software development team structure:
+Here are some typical situations when it can be useful to shuffle developers and change your software development team structure:

 - Before starting a new project.

-- Because of the reduction or increase of the number of employees.
+- Because of a reduction or an increase of the number of employees.

-- When a sub-team faces a task it can’t solve.
-Yet, this situation can be avoided due to competent project management.
+- When a sub-team faces a task they can’t solve.
+Yet, this situation can be avoided by assigning tasks to competent teams in advance.